Virginia School District Considers Mandatory Drug Screening

 Here are some best practices for creating a drug testing policy that promotes safety without compromising employee privacy:

-2. Fair implementation: Apply the policy consistently to all employees to avoid discrimination or unfair treatment claims.
+2. Apply the policy consistently to all employees to avoid discrimination or unfair treatment claims.
 If random testing is part of the policy, ensure it’s truly random and doesn’t target specific individuals or groups.

 By following these best practices, schools can create an ethical drug testing policy prioritizing student safety and employee rights.